zhoupgit/grafana/docs/sources/setup-grafana/start-restart-grafana.md

    > **Note:** The default Grafana port is `3000`.
 This port might require extra permissions on Windows.
 If it does not appear in the default port, you can try changing to a different port.

-1. To change the port, complete the following steps:
+1. If you need to change the port, complete the following steps:

    a.
 In the `conf` directory, copy `sample.ini` to `custom.ini`.